 Lakers forward Metta World Peace, who has been active in bringing attention… (Harry How / Getty Images )

-Since then, World Peace auctioned off his 2010 NBA ring for $651,006 to benefit mental health charities.
+World Peace credited his psychologist, Santhi Periasamy, for talking him through his problems, thanking her after Game 7 of the 2010 NBA Finals.
+He auctioned off his 2010 NBA ring for $651,006 to benefit mental health charities.
 He testified before Congress on behalf of the Mental Health in Schools Act, which would raise $200 million in grant funding to 200 schools.
-He appeared in various public service announcements and billboards on behalf of the Los Angeles County Department of Mental Health.
+He appeared in public service announcements and billboards on behalf of the Los Angeles County Department of Mental Health.
 Because of those efforts, World Peace won the 2010-11 J. Walter Kennedy Citizenship Award.